avatao-content/challenge-toolbox/README.md

 You run a command in solvable which blocks the start of SSH daemon.
 Fix the problematic command, and rebuild.
 This weird behavior is observed because docker accepts connection attempts to published ports but then resets them if the published port isn't really listening.

 ### *I need to enter the container for error checking:*
-Just build the container with `build.py`, check the built image with `docker image` and :
+Just build the container with `build.py`, check the built image with `docker image` and run:

-    docker run -ti <repository|ID> bash
+    docker run -ti --rm <repository|ID> bash

 The container will get removed, when you exit it.

 ### *I need to enter a running container as root to figure something out*